The Glossary – Mindfulness and Meditation Terminology

 Epistemology – Refers to the way we create knowledge.
 For example, our understanding of meditation and mindfulness exists in a specific frame; epistemology defines what these frames are (see ontology).

-Hippocampus – Is the part of the brain responsible for learning and memory.
+Hippocampus – This is the part of the brain responsible for learning and memory.
 Studies have shown that meditation can have a number of positive effects on the hippocampus, including increasing its size.

 Intrinsic-extrinsic networks (iN-eN or I-ENs) – Two separate but negatively correlated networks.
 The intrinsic is linked to internally focused activities (autobiographical memory, moral compass, planning).
 The extrinsic network supports external activities (tasks).

-Insula: The insula is the part of the brain responsible for self-awareness and self-regulation.
-Studies have shown that meditation can have a number of positive effects on the insula, including increasing its activity.
+Insula – The insula is the part of the brain responsible for self-awareness and self-regulation.
+Studies have shown that meditation can have several positive effects on the insula, including increasing its activity.

 Loving Kindness Meditation (LKM) – Loving-kindness meditation is a traditional Buddhist meditation practice; modern secular versions exist.
 Although LKM is often linked with compassion meditation, conventional definitions of compassion and LKM are not identical.